 If your street party is taking place on the road or public highway you will need to apply for a Temporary Road Closure Notice.
-It's free and once granted will allow you to close the road to passing traffic for the duration of your event, you need to give at least 6 weeks' notice.
+It's free and once granted will allow you to close the road to passing traffic for the duration of your event, you need to give at least 6 weeks' notice - applications for Coronation events or street party are now closed.

 If the event is in a cul-de-sac or no through road a road closed sign should be displayed.